mesosphere/spark-build/docs/user-docs.md

    http://external.website/mysparkapp.jar`
    ```

-6. Visit your job in the Dispatcher at
+6. Visit your job in the dispatcher at
    `http://<dcos_url>/service/spark/Dispatcher/`.
 It will include a
-   link to the History Server entry for that job.
+   link to the history server entry for that job.

 #### SSL

 SSL support in DCOS Spark encrypts the following channels:

-    From the DCOS admin router to the Dispatcher.
+- From the DCOS admin router to the dispatcher.
-    From the Dispatcher to the drivers.
+- From the dispatcher to the drivers.
-    From the drivers to their executors.
+- From the drivers to their executors.

 There are a number of configuration variables relevant to SSL setup.
-For a complete listing, run:
+List them with the following command:

 ```bash
 $ dcos package describe spark --config